toppyy/locationallocation/documentation/implementation.md

     2. Swap each candidate with the facility it's allocated to.
 Count cost.
     3. Find the swap that has the lowest total cost.

-The implementation uses primitives, arrays and a set as data structures.
+The implementation uses primitives, arrays, and a set as data structures.
 The set is implemented as a part of the program.